ImplFerris/pico-pico/README.md

-# Pico Pico - Intro
+# impl Rust for RP2350 - Intro

 In this book, we use the Raspberry Pi Pico 2 and program it in Rust to explore various exciting projects.
 You'll work on exercises like dimming an LED, controlling a servo motor, measuring distance with a sonic sensor, displaying the Ferris (🦀) image on an OLED display, using RFID reader, playing songs on a buzzer, turning on an LED when the room light is off, measuring temperature, and much more.